Why Generic AI Content Is Failing UK Businesses (And What to Do Instead)

 What Actually Works: The Human-AI Collaboration Model

-According to Marketing Week, 78% of UK businesses using AI for content report improved campaign efficiency within six months—but only when implementing proper human oversight and strategic editing.
+Marketing Week reported that 78% of UK businesses using AI for content saw improved campaign efficiency within six months — but only when implementing proper human oversight and strategic editing.

 The most effective approach treats AI as a research assistant and first-draft generator, not a replacement for human expertise.
 Harvard Division of Continuing Education research emphasises this point: “As many educators now argue, roles are more likely to change than disappear when professionals learn to use AI effectively.”